Trump Attacks Kavanaugh Accuser By Name Amid Negotiations For Hearing

 The radical left lawyers want the FBI to get involved NOW.
 Why didn’t someone call the FBI 36 years ago?— Donald J. Trump (@realDonaldTrump) September 21, 2018

-Trump's tweets follow an interview he gave to Fox's Sean Hannity Thursday night in Las Vegas, where he appeared at a rally, in which the president first questioned why the FBI hadn't been called at the time of the alleged assault (which would likely have been handled by local law enforcement).
+Trump's tweets follow an interview he gave to Fox's Sean Hannity on Thursday night in Las Vegas, where he appeared at a rally, in which the president first questioned why the FBI hadn't been called at the time of the alleged assault (which would likely have been handled by local law enforcement).

 "You say, why didn't somebody call the FBI 36 years ago?," Trump asked.
 "I mean, you could also say when did this all happen, what is going on?